microsoft/FabConRTITutorial/docs/workshop.md

 ---

-## The Lab Example - An e-commerce store
+## Lab Example: An e-commerce store

 The e-commerce store database entities are: